miztea/miz-notes/content/world.execute(me)/Place/Arc 1/Session 1/HC-128DSD-4.md

 ---
 [[Session 1]]
 # Singing Block
-A healthy block that mostly populated by [[cleaning unit]] that was just given sentience.
-Because they heard that [[Er0s]] is singing they try to sing and making melody too.
-It appearance just like any other Housing Block.
-The [[cleaning unit]] that inhabit this place is redesigned it's inner part of Housing and making it their own.
-Some place is the charging dock, some is their hobby room, some is their reading room, and there's general usage room.
+A lively block primarily inhabited by sentient[[ cleaning units]], newly granted sentience.
+Upon hearing about [[Er0s]]'s singing, they attempt to sing and create melodies themselves.
+Outwardly resembling a typical Housing Block, the interior has been transformed by the cleaning units into various spaces, including charging docks, hobby rooms, reading areas, and multipurpose rooms.

 ## Corridor
 ![Corridor](https://i.imgur.com/OyxuBPi.png)